omiguelgomes/GameOfLife/README.md

 Simple implementation of Conway's Game of Life, in Python.

-Below we have some of the most famous patterns discovered.
+Below we have some of the most famous patterns discovered, running with this project.

 # Pulsar